 Information for Landlords

-Effective January 1, 2007, the district court is required to provide forms for a Demand for Rent and Eviction Notice (formerly known as the Notice to Quit) in court locations and on the New Hampshire judicial branch website.
+Effective January 1, 2007, the district division is required to provide forms for a Demand for Rent and Eviction Notice (formerly known as the Notice to Quit) in court locations and on the New Hampshire judicial branch website.
 Although landlords are not required to use these forms, they are still required to use forms with language that complies with both RSA 540:3 and RSA 540:3-1.
 In addition, pursuant to the Supreme Court’s Renewed and Amended Order Related to the Circuit Court, landlords are required to submit an Affidavit of Compliance with Federal Law approved by the Circuit Court prior to requesting a Landlord/Tenant Writ in all residential evictions.

 Cost of writ:

-The writ must be purchased from the court, completed (except for the return date), filed with the court, and filing fee paid prior to service of process.
+The Landlord/Tenant Writ must be purchased from the court, completed (except for the return date), filed with the court, and filing fee paid prior to service of process.

-The Demand for Rent (if applicable) and Eviction Notice must have been delivered to the tenant and must have expired prior to the landlords filing of the Landlord/Tenant Writ.
+The Demand for Rent (if applicable) and Eviction Notice must have been delivered to the tenant and must have expired prior to the landlord’s filing of the Landlord/Tenant Writ.
 Please note that the CARES Act, effective March 27, 2020, impacts the notice period for “covered property” if a basis for eviction is non-payment of rent.

-If the writ includes a claim for unpaid rent, a completed statement of the claim and affidavit of damages must accompany the writ to be served upon the tenant.
-This form will be provided at the time of the purchase of the writ at no extra charge.
+If the Landlord/Tenant Writ includes a claim for unpaid rent, a completed statement of the claim and affidavit of damages must accompany the Landlord/Tenant Writ to be served upon the tenant.
+This form will be provided at the time of the purchase of the Landlord/Tenant Writ at no extra charge.

 It is the responsibility of the landlord to deliver the completed Landlord/Tenant Writ, the Affidavit of Compliance with Federal Law and accompanying affidavit of damages and statement of claim (if applicable) to the sheriff for service upon the tenant.
-With the sheriff's assistance the return date on the writ will be completed.
+With the sheriff's assistance the return date on the Landlord/Tenant Writ will be completed.
 Once service upon the tenant has been made, the landlord must file the return of service with the court.

 Information for Tenants

-Tenants who wish to answer to the writ and to be heard at a court hearing should complete an Appearance Form (available at the court) and file it with the court prior to the return date indicated on the writ.
+Tenants who wish to be heard at a court hearing should complete an Appearance form for Landlord/Tenant cases (available at the court and online) and file it with the court on or prior to the return date indicated on the Landlord/Tenant Writ.

 The return date is not the date on which the case will be heard.
-If the tenant files an appearance with the court, the matter will be set for trial within ten (10) days.
+If the tenant files an Appearance form with the court, the matter will be scheduled for trial within approximately ten (10) days.
 If the Landlord/Tenant Writ contains a claim for unpaid rent, the tenant may file a counterclaim.
 A counterclaim must be filed on or before the return date indicated in the Landlord/Tenant Writ.

-The landlord and tenant are notified by mail of the trial date.
+The landlord and tenant will be notified by mail of the trial date.